Making Mirrors: History

 On 19 May 2011, it was announced that this album would be released on 19 August 2011, with the album to be launched the following day at the Sydney Opera House as part of the Graphic Festival, with animators and a ten-piece orchestra as part of Gotye's performance.

 Gotye was also to issue a follow-up single to "Eyes Wide Open" titled "Somebody That I Used to Know", on 11 July 2011.
 Upon the announcement of the track listing, Gotye also revealed that there would be a DVD accompanying the record which would include music videos and documentaries.
 However, controversy erupted on 5 July 2011, when the video for the new single, "Somebody That I Used to Know", was leaked online via the Take 40 Australia website.
 Later that day, the song was aired for the first time on Triple J with the official stamp of approval from Gotye.
 Gotye released the single six days early, on 5 July 2011, through iTunes Australia, and his website for international followers.

-The song has also reached #1 in the ARIA Singles Chart, and the ARIA Digital Singles Chart and #1 in the ARIA Australian Artists Chart.
+The song reached #1 in the ARIA Singles Chart, the ARIA Digital Singles Chart and #1 in the ARIA Australian Artists Chart.

 The song went on to be an international success charting in the top 20 in over 10 countries with 6 of them being at number one; the song also charted in the US and Canada.
 As of Friday 4 November, the single has received five times platinum sales and the #1 position on the Australian iTunes Store, making it one of the highest-selling singles of 2011.
 The single has officially been certified nine times platinum, selling over 630,000 copies, making it the most successful Australian song on the ARIA charts of all time.

 The album was certified two times platinum by the ARIA Albums Chart, making it the most successful Australian album of 2011.
 Since then, the album has been certified three times platinum, selling in excess of 210,000 copies in Australia.
 "Bronte" was released as the third single on 8 August 2011.
 "I Feel Better" was released as the fourth single from the album in Australia on 24 October 2011.
 The song, however, failed to reach the top 100.
 "Easy Way Out" was released in the UK as a promotional single on 3 November 2011.
 It was eventually released as the fifth single from Making Mirrors in Australia on 27 February 2012.

 In 2013, the companion video album Video Mirrors was released, including 12 music videos and one featurette, with a runtime of 59 minutes.

+Gotye claimed in 2014 that "there will be no new Gotye music," marking this as his final album under the Gotye name.

+In 2019, American rapper Doechii released a song titled "Anxiety" that prominently samples the song "Somebody That I Used to Know".
+"Anxiety" peaked at number nine on the Billboard Hot 100.